icreated/icreated.github.io/_posts/2023-06-24-how-to-use-postman.md

 ## TL;DR
 **Postman** is a great tool for testing REST API.
-It is very convenient to use it for testing WebPortal API.
-However, it is not very convenient to copy/paste JWT token every time you need to test a new request.
+It is very convenient to use it for testing WebStore API.
+However, it is not very convenient to copy/paste JWT token every time you need to test a new request due to the token expiration, server restart, etc.
 This article describes how to automate this process.

 ## Environment variables